-The typical asking rate per listing is in the $50's per square foot per year.
-The Inner Richmond submarket is going through a decline in rates.
-In the last 3 months, the median rate fell $4 per sqft per year.
-That's a 6% decline in rent.
+On average, listings lease in the $30's per square foot per year.
+The Inner Richmond submarket is seeing a decrease in rates.
+In the last 3 months, the median rate fell $16 per sqft per year.
+That's a 32% decrease in rent.

-Compared to the rest of the Bay Area market, the Inner Richmond region has higher rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Bay Area market, the Inner Richmond region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 7 listings have come on the market, which means listings are probably going fast.
+In the last 90 days, 6 listings have been made available, which means leases most likley are going fast.
 You'll want to be prepared to tour spaces as quick as possible.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,910 sqft.
-Most properties in this market are close to 2 stories.
-Most buildings in this area were built in 1917 and are Class B.
+Most buildings in this market are around 2 stories.
+Most buildings in this region were built in 1917 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Finance and insurance are the dominant industries in this region.
 Commute by bike is the most popular way to get to work amongst Inner Richmond folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.